bitcraft3r/0xVenture-Capitalist/README.md

 Other security measures to consider:

+- protect API routes such that they can't be called directly with bogus data and/or by user without authorization
 - using `next-rate-limit` to limit the number of requests
 - using `next-secure-headers` to set security-related HTTP headers
 - using `next-csp` to set Content Security Policy headers